 For Low-Intent Abandoners

 A single reminder is enough.
 Don't email them three times.
-Don't offer discounts.
+Don't offer discounts — you will train a bad habit.

 Send one message acknowledging they showed interest and leave the door open.